Welcome to Nutrition Advance.

 What does ‘evidence-based’ mean?

-Unfortunately, it is easy to find studies (of varying quality) that support almost any given assertion, and simply looking to prove what you already believe is known as “cherry-picking.”
+In this regard, it is easy to find studies (of varying quality) that support almost any given assertion, and simply looking to prove what you already believe is known as “cherry-picking.”

-Instead, ‘evidence-based’ should mean that we analyze the totality of the evidence, pick out the valid benefits and drawbacks of particular foods/diets, and summarize the potential pros and cons in an objective and bias-free manner.
-In this context, all nutritional claims should be supported with scientific evidence from peer-reviewed studies.
+Instead, ‘evidence-based’ should mean that we analyze the totality of the evidence, pick out the valid benefits and drawbacks of particular foods and diets, and summarize the potential pros and cons in an objective and bias-free manner, using all relevant high-quality research.

 Nutrition Advance does not advocate for or push any particular way of eating, and we believe in the “no one-size diet fits all” approach.